Brexit Travel Advice

 For anyone requiring a new passport, there may be a high level of demand for new passports, so it's best to renew sooner rather than later.

-If travelling after 29th March 2019, you and your students can check the passport validity, by using the government's free passport checker tool.
+You and your students should check their passport validity, by using the government's free passport checker tool.

 European Health Insurance Card and Travel Insurance